Mahmood Mamdani: Early life and education

 Mahmood Mamdani was born on 23 April 1946 in Bombay (now Mumbai), India, the year before the end of British Raj.
 He was raised in Kampala, Uganda, as part of the Indian diaspora in Southeast Africa.
-Both his parents, a Gujarati Muslim couple, were born and raised in the British territory of Tanganyika (present-day Tanzania).
+Both his parents were born and raised in the British territory of Tanganyika (present-day Tanzania) in East Africa.
 The couple moved to Bombay while his father attended college there.
 The family returned to Dar es Salaam, Tanganyika, when Mamdani was two, and moved to Uganda when he was five or six years old.

 At the time, Uganda was racially segregated, including where people lived, the schools, the mosques, and children's play areas.
 For his primary school education, Mamdani first attended a madrasa, and then the Government Indian Primary School.
 He grew up speaking Gujarati, Urdu, and Swahili.
 He started studying English in sixth grade.
 After junior secondary school, he attended Old Kampala Senior Secondary School, where he was secretary of the Do-it-Yourself Physics club.

 Mamdani was one of 23 Ugandan students in the 1963 group of the Kennedy Airlift, a US-funded scholarship program that brought hundreds of East Africans to universities in the United States and Canada between 1959 and 1963.
 Mamdani graduated with a Bachelor of Arts degree from the University of Pittsburgh in 1967.

-He was among the many students in the northern US who made the bus journey south to Montgomery, Alabama, organized by the Student Nonviolent Coordinating Committee in March 1965 to participate in the civil rights movement.
-This was during the time of, but distinct from, the Selma to Montgomery marches.
-He was jailed during the march and was allowed to make a phone call.
-Mamdani called the Ugandan ambassador in Washington, DC, for assistance.
-The ambassador asked him why he was "interfering in the internal affairs of a foreign country", to which he responded by saying that this was not an internal affair but a freedom struggle and that they too had gotten their freedom only last year.
-Soon after, Mamdani learned about Karl Marx's work from an FBI visit.
+He was among the many students in the northern United States who made the bus journey south to Montgomery, Alabama in March 1965 to participate in the civil rights movement for a march organized by the Student Nonviolent Coordinating Committee.
+Mamdani was jailed during the march and allowed to make a phone call.
+He contacted the Ugandan ambassador in Washington, DC for assistance.
+The ambassador asked him why he was "interfering in the internal affairs of a foreign country", to which he responded that this was not an internal affair but a freedom struggle and that Ugandans, too, had gotten their freedom only the year before.
+Soon after, Mamdani learned about the work of Karl Marx when two FBI agents visited him to find out why he had attended the march and, during the questioning, asked him whether he liked Marx, with whom he was not familiar before their visit.

-He attended the Fletcher School of Law and Diplomacy of Tufts University and graduated in 1968 with a Master of Arts degree in political science and a Master of Arts degree in law and diplomacy in 1969.
-He obtained his PhD degree in government from Harvard University in 1974, under the direction of Karl Deutsch.
+Mamdani attended the Fletcher School of Law and Diplomacy of Tufts University and graduated with a Master of Arts degree in political science in 1968 and a Master of Arts degree in law and diplomacy in 1969.
+He obtained his doctor of philosophy degree in government from Harvard University in 1974, under the direction of Karl Deutsch.
 His thesis was titled Politics and Class Formation in Uganda.